A Tree Sperner Lemma: A Tree Sperner Lemma

-\begin{theorem} Let $T=(V,E)$ be a finite tree and $f:V\to V$ a function.
+Theorem \ref{thm:tree-sperner} yields an interesting corollary for functions whose domain and range are vertices of $T$. \begin{theorem}[Tree Fixed Vertex-Edge Theorem] Suppose $T=(V,E)$ is a tree and $f:V\to V$ is a function on vertices with finite range.
 Then either $f$ fixes some vertex, or there is an edge $e\in E$ with endpoints $x$ and $y$ such that $e$ is on the path from $f(x)$ to $f(y)$. \end{theorem}

-\begin{proof} Suppose $f$ does not fix any vertex.
-Consider a labelling $\ell: V\to 2^V$ such that for each vertex $v$, $\ell(v)$ is the set containing $v$ together with the vertices of $T$ that are not in the same component of $T\setminus v$ as $f(v)$.
-This is well-defined and a proper labelling because $f$ does not fix any vertices.
-Theorem \ref{thm:sperner-tree} now implies that there is a fully-labelled edge $e$ with endpoints $x$ and $y$.
-Removing $e$ from $T$ produces a graph with exactly two non-empty components.